petya0927/real-dark-mode/README.md

 });
 ```

-The package also exports a the realDarkModeOptions interface to deeper typescript integration.
+The package also exports a RealDarkModeOptions interface to deeper typescript integration.

 ## Contributing